StellaSpark/stellaspark_utils/README.md

 Release to pypi.org
 ```
+0. You need a Pypi account with an API token (https://pypi.org/manage/account/)
 1. Update version and change message in CHANGES.md
 2. Update the 'vesion' number in setup.py
 3. Autoformat code (see above)